Najlalala007/Latihan_1/README.md

 # Latihan_1
-its for exercise code with pytho
+its for exercise code with python